informational alert

-16.20.420 Determination of Meter District Boundaries.
+16.20.420 Determination of Parking Meter District Boundaries.

-City Code Section
+Label: City Code Section

 3. C. Meter district boundaries will be proposed in the text of a report to the City Council.
-All persons registering their attendance at the public hearing shall be mailed notice of the City Council meeting at least 20 days prior to the meeting.
+All persons registering their attendance at the public hearing will be mailed notice of the City Council meeting at least 20 days prior to the meeting.

 1. 1.
 The amount of area presently under parking sign controls.